csabika98/CustomWebAppJava/README.md

 **Powers [sallai.tech](https://sallai.tech)**

 ---

-🚧 _This project is in active development — real progress with real commits:_
+Real commits on a private repo, as this actively used for https://sallai.tech 🚧 _This project is in active development — real progress with real commits:_
 ![Commit History](https://github.com/user-attachments/assets/e0d8a643-e677-41e9-aecf-385d3606bb00)
 ![Recent Updates](https://github.com/user-attachments/assets/a50c62f3-8ec4-4cce-bfb4-abda525cdaed)